British Academy and Wellcome health policy workshops

 Key aims of this collaboration are to create a space to explore the importance of the humanities and social sciences (HSS) to health policy, to challenge existing health policy frames, and to begin to set an agenda for HSS-inclusive health policy.

 The programme has previously held an interactive workshop on pandemics in January 2020, which explored the vital contributions of social sciences and humanities to pandemic preparedness and response.
 A short overview of this event is now available.

 A second workshop was held on health justice in February 2020, which focused on the role of law and legal services in mitigating health inequalities, and a summary note of this workshop is now available.

-The most recent workshop, on successful social care in the UK, took place in January 2022, and a summary note of this workshop is currently being compiled.
+The most recent workshop, on successful social care in the UK, took place in January 2022, and a summary note of this workshop is now available.